day8/re-frame-async-flow-fx/README.md

 Second, coding (in javascript) a more complicated state machines with a bunch of failure states and cascades will ultimately get messy.
 Time is like a liquid under pressure and it will force it way out through the cracks in the abstraction.
 History tells us to implement state machines in a table driven way (data driven way).

 So we choose data.

 But it would be quite possible to create a re-frame version of redux-saga.
-In closure we have core.async instead of generator functions.
+In ClosureScript we have core.async instead of generator functions.
 That is left as an exercise for the enthusiastic reader.